Nifty February futures trade at premium | Capital Market News - Business Standard

-Hindalco Industries, HDFC Bank, and ICICI Bank were the top traded individual stock futures contracts in F&O segment of NSE.
+HDFC Bank, State Bank of India and ICICI Bank were the top traded individual stock futures contracts in F&O segment of NSE.

 The February 2024 F&O contracts will expire on 29 February 2024.